we-are-Joinup/provider-api-doc/source/includes/_zone.md

 Status Code | Meaning
 ---------- | -------
 200 | OK
-400 | Bad Request -- Out of zone XXX
+400 | Bad Request -- Point (position) out of zone (Users cannot request a Joinup in this point)